harshiempire/my-weather-app/README.md

 #### Forecast

 - Offers a graphical representation of weather forecasts over the next five days, showing trends in temperature, humidity, and wind speed.
-- Although forecasts aren't explicitly mentioned as part of the initial requirements, this visualization enhances the application's usefulness, showcasing future conditions for better planning.
 ---

 ![CitySelection](./screenshots/Selecting%20cities.png)